 Is your dog sick?

-- You can tell if she’s sick by watching to see if she is avoiding regular play and seems disengaged from what normally interests her.
+- If this is the first time your pet has missed a meal, or if she is avoiding regular play and seems disengaged from what normally interests her she may be sick.
 Dental disease, when severe, can make dogs stop eating in addition to other health concerns.
 Write down the details and talk to you veterinarian so they can diagnose the problem.

 Are you overfeeding your dog?